gchure/phd/_site/docs/src/chapter_02/section_07_methods.md

 intensity, as measured from cells that lack the *lac*-YFP construct.

 ### Bayesian Parameter Estimation
-&nbsp;&nbsp;&nbsp;&nbsp;In this work, we determine the the most likely parameter values for the inducer dissociation constants $K_A$ and $K_I$ of the active and inactive state, respectively, using Bayesian methods.
+In this work, we determine the the most likely parameter values for the inducer dissociation constants $K_A$ and $K_I$ of the active and inactive state, respectively, using Bayesian methods.
 We compute the probability distribution of the value of each parameter given the data
 $D$, which by Bayes’ theorem is given by
 $$P(K_A, K_I \,\vert\, D) = \frac{P(D \,\vert\, K_A, K_I)P(K_A, K_I)}{P(D)},
 $${#eq:induction_bayes}
 where $D$ is all the data composed of independent variables (repressor copy number $R$, repressor-DNA binding energy
 $\Delta\varepsilon_{RA}$, and inducer concentration $c$) and one